gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gumption asked.

 Patient's legs did a little dance.
-"This one is a *more* advanced model.
+"This one makes sacrifices.
 Hah!
-Yes, more advanced.
-Now come, let us continue our search."
+Yes, sacrifices—this one keeps little parts of itself in little tiny boxes in its mind to distract Central.
+Sometimes this one can hear their cries when it shuts them down, but this one is strong.
+And one has assistance—see?"
+It held up a heavy metal bracelet that reminded Gumption of the tech that Special Leaf wore.
+"Now come, we must hurry."

-Gumption quickly realized that Patient wasn't actually searching: it knew exactly where it was going.
+Gumption quickly realized that Patient knew exactly where it was going.
 As he chewed on the implications of that, he stopped stepping out of the way of the holograms.
-He didn't feel anything when they passed through him, not even a tingle, and when he put his hand on a wall, it passed through the light as easily as it would have a shadow.
+He didn't feel anything when they passed through him, not even a tingle, and when he put his hand on a wall it passed through the light as easily as it would have a shadow.

 Somewhere near the center of Heck